hdsu-bioquant/r4sc2024/day2/05-Cluster_visualization.md

 So, 297 cells were assigned to the cluster 0.

-## Exercises
+## Exercise

-> Testing clustering

- * Try different different parameters for the clustering.
+> Try different different parameters for the clustering.
 For example, `k.param` in the *FindNeighbors()* function and higher levels of resolution.
+How do these 2 parameters influence the number of clusters?

 # Cluster visualization